rob-bar/Validator/README.md

 			}
 		});
 		Debugger.log("Validator.hasErrors => "+Validator.hasErrors);

 This function accepts an object that can have multiple validation objects every validation object (like above url for example) must have 2 explicit keys:
 *(validator(Must be a validator function that returns true or false))* and *(onFail(this is a callback function that will be invoked when the validatior function returns false))*, optionaly you can add in a *onSuccess* witch will be invoked when the validator returns true.

+You can also add in a second parameter to the validate function, this parameter must be a key form your validation object (aka the first parameter), in this example url or email.
+**When you push in that second parameter the validate method wil only validate and execute this key.**

 **U can use the hasErrors flag to check if all the fields are valid:**